 Vermont has not benefited from a formal statewide Orthoptera survey.
 Instead, this atlas draws on more than 50 years of recorded observations beginning with the work of Ross and Joyce Bell and continuing today.

-Thank you to Susan Gallagher for all of her work digitizing records, writing accounts, and selecting and adding images.
-Without Susan's work, this project would have remained locked away in a binder rather than used for science, education, and conservation.
+Thank you to the late Susan Gallagher for all of her work digitizing and mapping records and then researching and writing the first species accounts, which are still available.
+Without Susan’s work, this project would have remained locked away in a binder rather than used for science, education, and conservation.
+We’d also like to thank expert Brandon Woo, who identifies a lot of Vermont records on iNaturalist.